Code of Behaviour

 Daily attendance at school is the norm expected of all students.

 All students should acquire good habits of punctuality and should arrive in school in good time each morning.
 It is expected that parents will co-operate with the school in ensuring that their children attend punctually and regularly.
 By law, a proper written explanation must be provided without delay for unavoidable absences.
-This explanation may be provided on one of the tear-out slips at the back of the journal.
-Or by using the Absentee form on the APP.
-These slips will be retained by the school.
-Parents are expected to explain any absence by texting their child’s Year Head on the morning of the absence or completing the Absentee Form on the APP and can expect to be texted automatically in the event of any such absence.
+This explanation must be provided by using the Absentee form on Mount Temple APP.

 The school is obliged by law to forward details of all students with absences totalling 20 days or more in one school year to the Educational Welfare Office.
 Parents/guardians of students reported are notified when such a report has been made.